gwendi/craft-ai-client-js/README.md

 When you [compute](#compute) a decision tree, **craft ai** should always return you an array containing the **tree version** as the first element.
 This **tree version** determines what other information is included in the response body.

-In version `"0.0.4"`, the other included elements are (in order):
+In version `"0.0.3"`, the other included elements are (in order):

 - the agent's configuration as specified during the agent's [creation](#create-agent)
 - the tree itself as a JSON object:

   * Internal nodes are represented by a `"predicate_property"` and a `"children"` array.
-The latter contains the actual children of the current node and the criterion (`"predicate"`) on the `"predicate_property"`'s value, to decide which child to walk down towards.
+The latter contains the actual two children of the current node and the criterion (`"predicate"`) on the `"predicate_property"`'s value, to decide which child to walk down towards.
   * Leaves have an output `"value"` and a `"confidence"` for this value, instead of a `"predicate_property"` and a `"children"` array.
-When the output is a numerical type, leaves also have a `"standard_deviation"` around the `"value"` for this leaf.
   * The root has one more key than regular nodes: the `"output_property"` which defines what is the actual meaning of the leaves' value.

 #### Compute ####